Trump’s heir? Some supporters eye DeSantis as alternative

 Trump is still the overwhelming favorite among GOP voters and all signs suggest the 2024 nomination is his if he wants it.
 His political committee announced Monday that it has more than $122 million cash on hand, after raising more than $50 million in the second half of last year.
 And he still manages to draw crowds of many thousands to remote fairgrounds more than a year after leaving elected office.

-But up until now, Trump has maintained a viselike grip on the party’s base, making any cracks in support notable.
+But up until now, Trump has maintained a vise-like grip on the party’s base, making any cracks in support notable.
 The openness to alternate candidates underscores how Trumpism is no longer a cult of personality about one man, but a larger movement that includes candidates like the conspiracy-mongering Rep. Marjorie Taylor Greene of Georgia, who have embraced Trump’s policy positions and replicated his attention-grabbing tactics.

 That includes, for now, DeSantis, whom many see as a potential Trump 2024 running mate and a 2028 presidential contender.